Selecting Data

 ldbc provides different query execution methods depending on the purpose:

-- Used for read-only operations (such as SELECT statements).commit(conn)
+- Used for read-only operations (such as SELECT statements).commit(connector)

-- Executes write operations and always rolls back (for testing).transaction(conn)
+- Executes write operations and always rolls back (for testing).transaction(connector)

 - Executes operations within a transaction and commits only on success